loneyeti/snowgander/memory-bank/progress.md

 ## Current Status

 - **Solid Foundation:** The core abstraction layer, comprehensive type system, factory pattern, and adapter implementations are fully in place.
-- **Memory Bank Updated:** Documentation has been updated to reflect the current project state (as of 2025-04-05).
+- **Memory Bank Updated:** Documentation has been updated to reflect the current project state (as of 2025-04-14).
 - **Tool Handling Evolution:** The approach to tool handling appears to have evolved, with at least the Anthropic adapter integrating MCP tool support directly rather than using a separate `sendMCPChat` method.
+- **Unified Thinking/Reasoning:** A consistent pattern using `isThinking`, `budgetTokens`, and `ThinkingBlock` is now used for both Anthropic and OpenRouter.
 - **Ready for Consistency Verification:** The next step is to verify that all adapters handle tools, content blocks, and capabilities with a consistent approach.

 ## Known Issues / Limitations